 Total tax exemption from real and personal properties taxes on the assets, tangible and intangible, owned by an IFE.

-- Total tax exemption from the gross receipts tax assessed by municipalities on the volume of business derived by the EFI.
+Total tax exemption from the gross receipts tax assessed by municipalities on the volume of business derived by the IFE.

 One of the permitted activities is providing one or more of the following services: asset management, private equity management, hedge funds management, pool of capital management, management of trusts securitizing pool of assets, and management of escrow accounts.
 Among the other permitted activities are: